 There have been many recent discussions on container security, but mostly focus on image scanning or host security and OS.
+Today we going to talk about 15 Tips for a Run-time Container Security Strategy.
 The lack of enterprise security tools for the former has led people to focus too narrowly.
 It’s like an old saying “when all I have is a hammer, it all looks like nails.”

 Security is often neglected when trying to get new technology in production, so any security focus on the container is definitely something positive.
 Container images need to be scanned before turning them into enrollments and images must be digitized at the time of construction.